-The day finished up with Crossroads students ran Grades 1, 4 and 8 outside majority of the work orgafor Terry Fox throughout the at the end of the day, with nizing the day-long event, principal Kate Fish.
+The day finished up with principal Kate Fish.

-Tessa Davis stops for a hug with Crossroads principal Kate Ryder Rempel travels around the track with his friend Dylan her smile when asked who do." students to participate and to given a label to say who they pompom and stopping for a hug from her principal, told The Local she was running for her sister Claire, and her mother Christine.
-Tessa explained her mothnow.
+Crossroads students ran Grades 1, 4 and 8 outside majority of the work orgafor Terry Fox throughout the at the end of the day, with nizing the day-long event, grades taking to the track at totally \$2,450 for the run, said nouncements to encourage ry Fox Runs, students were she was running for. students to participate and to given a label to say who they Grade 8 students did the donate, decorating, providing were running for. a playlist for students as they ran, walked or danced.
+As with all school Terpompom and stopping for a hug from her principal, told The Local she was running for her sister Claire, and her mother Christine.
+Tessa explained her mother had skin cancer but is fine eker hugged her and started now.
 She never knew her sister Claire, who died at the age of just two months old, of a childhood cancer. have been 13 today.